AFRICA

 (Note that this may not be an exhaustive list and that industry-specific legislation should always be considered.
 Furthermore, a merger will often require change of registrations with – but not approval from – the companies register, land register and authorities that have issued permits for the activities of the merging parties.)

-The CCI is the only authority responsible for enforcing merger control regulations in India.
+The CCI is the only authority responsible for enforcing merger control regulations under the Competition Act and related regulations in India.
 Nevertheless, transactions that occur in regulated sectors (e.g., banking, telecommunications, oil and gas, etc.) may also require an additional analysis by the respective regulatory bodies.
-In those cases, the CCI and the regulatory bodies usually conduct independent analyses according to their own specific rules but may cooperate with each other for analysing the impact of such transactions.
+In those cases, the CCI and the regulatory bodies usually conduct independent analyses according to their own specific statute/ rules.
+For instance, no banking company shall be amalgamated with another banking company, unless the scheme containing the terms of such amalgamation has been approved by its shareholders and the Reserve Bank of India.

 Foreign investment control

 The Government of India has put in place a policy framework on Foreign Direct Investment (FDI), the latest being the Consolidated FDI policy 2020 published on 15 October 2020.
-This Consolidated FDI Policy may be updated further every year to incorporate any amendments which may have been passed.
-The Department of Industrial Policy and Promotion (DIPP), Ministry of Commerce & Industry, Government of India makes policy pronouncements on FDI.
+This Consolidated FDI Policy may be updated timely to incorporate any amendments which may have been passed..

 The current FDI policy prescribes two categories of sectors i.e. prohibited sectors and permitted sectors.
-No foreign investment is allowed in the prohibited sectors, that includes businesses such as gambling, cigarettes, tobacco manufacturing, atomic energy, railway operations, etc.
+No foreign investment is allowed in the prohibited sectors such as gambling, cigarettes, tobacco manufacturing, atomic energy, railway operations, etc.

-On the other hand, in the permitted sector, the extent of foreign investment allowed under the FDI Policy varies from sector to sector and is subject to the approval from the Government or any of its Departments or Ministries.
-It includes businesses such as agriculture, telecom, mining, services, defence, print-media, transportation, etc. (see Chapter 5 of the FDI Policy).
+Whereas, in the permitted sectors, the extent of foreign investment allowed under the FDI Policy varies from sector to sector and is subject to the approval from the Government or any of its Departments or Ministries.
+It includes businesses such as agriculture, telecom, mining, services, defence, print-media, transportation, etc.

 Sometimes foreign investors also need to satisfy certain specific eligibility conditions as prescribed by the Securities and Exchange Board of India (SEBI) and Reserve Bank of India (RBI).